-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug
+What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the drug payment stages for Sharp Direct Advantage Platinum Card (HMO) members?
+Section 2.1 What are the drug payment stages for Sharp Direct Advantage Gold Card (HMO) and Sharp Direct Advantage Platinum Card (HMO) members?

 As shown in the table below, there are "drug payment stages" for your prescription drug coverage under our plan.
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
-Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.
+Keep in mind you are always responsible for the plan's monthly premium (if applicable) regardless of the drug payment stage.

 Stage 1 Yearly Deductible Stage Stage 2 Initial Coverage Stage Stage 3 Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
-You begin in this stage when you fill your first prescription of the year.
-During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost .
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+During this stage, your out-of-pocket costs for select insulins will be \$35 for a 1-month supply You begin in this stage when you fill your first prescription of the year.
+During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
-During this stage, your out-of-pocket costs for select insulins will be \$35 per month.
+During this stage, your out-of-pocket costs for select insulins will be \$35 for a 1-month supply.
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee) and 25% of the price for generic drugs.
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, your out-of-pocket costs for select insulins will be \$35 per month.
+During this stage, your out-of-pocket costs for select insulins will be \$35 for a 1-month supply.
 During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through Dec.
-31, 2021).
+31, 2022).
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in
+We send you reports that explain payments for your drugs and which payment stage you are in

-Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+Section 3.1 We send you a monthly summary called the "Part D Explanation of Benefits" (the "Part D EOB")